What Is Coco Coir? 7 Reasons We Love It Plus a Few Dislikes

 It doesn't compact as peat moss does, and water can run down the coir's longer fibers instead of being collected in the leaf-like texture of peat moss.

-However, coconut coir still has moisture in the fibers itself and where fibers criss-cross each other forming pore space.
+However, coconut coir still has moisture in the fibers itself, and where fibers crisscross each other, forming pore space.
 Coir also retains air in these pore spaces making it an excellent growing media.

 Usage: Draining Properties

 As well as coconut coir wicks up water, it also drains well.
-It's tough to overwater most microgreens when using coco coir-based potting mixes.
+It’s tough to overwater most microgreens when using coco-coir-based potting mixes.

 As long as the tray isn't resting in water and there is a place for excess water to drain, coco coir will not retain too much water.

-There are exceptions; Swiss chard, beets, and amaranth are sensitive to moisture even in coco coir.
+There are exceptions; Swiss chard, beets, and amaranth are sensitive to moisture, even in coco coir.
 But excess water retention is worst with peat moss or other potting mixes.

 Potting mixes drain better than pure coir because they have more pore space and avenues for water to move within the potting mix.